Key Considerations to Integrating Cloud for Data Center Monetization

 Gearing Up for Transformation

-The idea is to help organizations step towards the cloud path as a cloud solution provider who bears a few items in mind when providing services.
-And most importantly, ensure you hire an experienced managed services provider who helps you and your transformation journey.
+The idea is to help organizations step towards the cloud path as a cloud services provider who bears a few items in mind when providing services.
+And most importantly, ensure you hire an experienced cloud services provider who helps you and your transformation journey.

 The small data centers remain closer to user data when it comes to managing power.
 The amount of these small data centers needed for things like smart cities lacks in this description.